 REMEMBER, it is still FLU season so we can discuss whether treatment for this is warranted based on your symptoms.

 Please be aware that UMass Memorial has revised its visitation policy in response to this outbreak.
-Until further notice, you will be allowed ONLY ONE HEALTHY VISITOR/SUPPORT PERSON with you when you come to either your office/ultrasound appointments or to the hospital including during labor & delivery.
+Until further notice, NO guest/support person will be allowed to attend ULTRASOUND appointments.
 Please know this is for the safety of all our patients and staff and will be lifted as soon as it is clear that the danger has passed.
 We appreciate your understanding.

 Each birth is special.
 We want every mother, baby and family to be safe and healthy.
 During this pandemic, please be aware that all providers will be working together to care for you.
 If your own physician/nurse midwife or their partner cannot be present especially for reasons of health, another physician/nurse midwife may manage your pregnancy, including labor and delivery, as well as care after delivery.
 For more information, PLEASE access information from reliable resources such as the CDC (Center for Disease Control) website – https://www.cdc.gov/coronavirus/2019-ncov/specific-groups/pregnant-women-and-children.html